nesl/LLM_time_series/report.md

 **6. Multimodal inputs:**
 In addition to IMU representations, an environmental photo taken during their transportation from a body-worn camera carried by the users is provided.
 This photo adds more visual and physical-world clues.
 ```
 You are an expert of IMU-based human activity analysis.
-The IMU data is collected from {device_name} attached to the user's {location} for {DURATION} seconds with a sampling rate of {freq}Hz.
+The IMU data is collected from {device_name} attached to the user's {location} for {duration} seconds with a sampling rate of {freq}Hz.
 You are given 2 images: the first image is the plot of three-axis accelerations, gyroscopes and magnetometers; the second image is an environment photo taken during this activity by a camera placed in the user's torso.

 The person's action belongs to one of the following categories: Still, Walking, Run, Car.